-The start of my first blog roughly coincided with the start of a temp assignment I took to hold me over back in February of 2009.
+The start of my first blog roughly coincided with a long term temp assignment I took to hold me over between freelance gigs.
 Other than a regular paycheck the only major saving grace of the assignment was that with minimal expectations I had about 6 hours of quiet time every day to get my own work done.
 I wasn’t entirely without responsibilities but there always seemed to be long stretches of downtime bookending periods of furious activity the effect of which was enervating.
 Other than quit, I had two options.
 I could sit and stare at the ugly partition walls all day, or find a better way to channel my ennui.
-I decided to learn how to blog.
+So, I decided to learn how to blog.

-Although my intentions were good my skills were limited.
-Evenso the ability to bring multiple mediums together into one narrative was uniquely exciting.
-My first blog featured mostly photography.
-It started out strong but quickly devolved into a hodgepodge of innocuous links, photos and obnoxious Seinfeldesque observations.
+Although my intentions were good and my skills were limited, the ability to bring multiple mediums together was uniquely exciting.
+My first blog featured mostly photography, and while it started out strong it quickly devolved into a hodgepodge of innocuous links, photos and obnoxious Seinfeldesque observations.
 As I got more comfortable with the idea of what a blog could be.
 I started trying to improve the narrative, first with a more cohesive group of images and then by incorporating accompanying text.

-Determined to make something of myself in 2011 I traded my office for a classroom and headed back to graduate school to pursue a Master’s degree in journalism at Northeastern University, where Four Letter Word was born.
-My idea was to create a blog to cover underground culture.
-It only kind of worked out that way but I published my first post, Nerd Nite: A Night out for Nerds on January 31st 2012.
-It was exciting, frustrating and kind of a rush and even if I only earned a B for my efforts as far as I was concerned it was a major success.
+Determined to make something more of myself in 2011 I traded my office for a classroom and headed back to graduate school to pursue a Master’s degree in journalism at Northeastern University where four Letter Word was born, in January 2012, as part of a class assignment.
+My idea was to create a blog to cover underground culture and I published my first post, Nerd Nite: A Night out for Nerds on January 31st 2012.
+It was exciting and frustrating, and even if I only earned a B for my efforts as far as I was concerned it was a major success.

-There have been a lot of ups and downs in the five years since Four Letter Word began, and there were always moments where I wondered, why the hell am I doing this?
-Four Letter Word has been far more successful than I ever imagined and it has been visited by thousands of people in more than 125 countries world wide and in many ways it changed my life.
-Although I never thought I would make a living as a blogger working on Four Letter Word has opened doors for me, helped me start down a new career path, and proved to me that despite what some people have said there is an interest in the stories that I want to tell.
+Four Letter Word was far more successful than I ever imagined it would be.
+By 2012 it was visited by thousands of people in more than 125 countries worldwide.
+Although I never thought I would make a living as a blogger, working on Four Letter Word opened doors for me, helped me start down a new career path, and proved to me that despite what some people have said there is an interest in the stories that I want to tell.